 Your audience wants to hear from you, including other experts in your niche.
 Not only is relevant and trusted information vital for any marketing campaign, but it can also help you earn the trust of your target users.

-That’s where thought leadership stands out, as it gives people the information they can trust.
-You can do this by conducting interviews with experts and leaders in your niche for helpful advice and knowledge.
+That’s where thought leadership stands out, giving people the information they can trust.
+You can do this by interviewing experts and leaders in your niche for helpful advice and knowledge.
 You can also have some experts write on your blog site and ask for their opinion on the latest trends.

 11. Social media content

-Besides relying on user-generated content and micro-influencers, you also need to put your hands on your social media content.
-By creating an official brand account on social media platforms, you can make visual content specific to your channels.
+Besides relying on user-generated content and micro-influencers, you must also put your hands on your social media content.
+Creating an official brand account on social media allows you to make visual content specific to your channels.

 12. Case studies: showcase how your product or service stands out